OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_configure.rst

     #
     :one_xmlrpc: http://localhost:2633/RPC2

-    # Time in seconds between each time elasticity rules are evaluated
+    # Time in seconds between each time scale rules are evaluated
     #
     :autoscaler_interval: 90